 - In case of acute pain, do not take someone else’s opioid to make the pain go away.

 - When taking Opioid, you should avoid using heavy machinery, driving, and avoid decision-making processes.
-The reason a person should avoid driving is because opioids usually have a sedating effect and person gets sleepy afterward.
+The reason a person should avoid driving is that opioids usually have a sedating effect and the person gets sleepy afterward.

 How Opioids affect the pregnancy?

 Opioid drugs and their abuse is becoming one of the most serious problems in the world.
-Even more disturbing is the fact that 28% privately insured women in all age groups from 15 to 44 use opioid drugs regularly.
-The statistics goes higher for medical-enrolled women (39%).
+Even more disturbing is the fact that 28% of privately insured women in all age groups from 15 to 44 use opioid drugs regularly.
+The statistics go higher for medical-enrolled women (39%).

 It is important to mention that opioids do not general lead to baby’s malformations.